-Finally, armed with that data, you can get to work comparing apples to apples.
+Finally, armed with that data, you can get to work comparing apples to apples and find the best loan options.
 Use this handy mortgage comparison calculator to input your data and make a solid comparison for your doctor loans.

 8) How mortgage rates are determined by banks

-Before we get into negotiating rates, it’s helpful to understand how banks come up with the rates they charge borrowers for their home loans.
-This is a fascinating, complicated process.
+Before we get into negotiating rates, it’s helpful to understand how banks come up with rates for their physician loans.
 It’s not possible to say that interest rates are tied to one particular index, economic factor or governing body.
-It is possible to say that banks want to be as competitive as possible and at the same time as profitable as possible.
-This leads to the very strategic game that is determining their rates.
+It is possible to say that banks want to be as competitive as possible and at the same time as profitable as possible on their home loans.
+This leads to the strategic game that is determining loan terms and rates.

 9) How to research physician loan rates

-This approach isn’t an exact science, but it will give you a good idea of what the absolute lowest rates are for the mortgage loan market on any given day.
-It will also give you a good idea of rates in general, so when you finally talk to a lending officer about doctor loans, you have some context and knowledge on the subject.
+This approach isn’t an exact science, but it will give you an idea of what the lowest rates are for the mortgage loan market on any given day.
+It will also give you a good idea of loan amounts, payment options, and rates, so when you finally talk to a lending officer about doctor loans, you have some context and knowledge on the subject.

 The sites I’ve listed below always find a way not to include everything you’ll actually be paying.
 They caveat everything.
-I guarantee if you submit a contact request, legions of hungry loan officers will bombard you with tons of phone calls and emails.
-They want your business and have been trained with military precision to reach out until you tell them to stop (OK, that might be a slight exaggeration, but you get my point).
+If you submit a contact request, legions of hungry loan officers will bombard you with phone calls and emails.
+They have been trained with military precision to reach out until you tell them to stop (OK, that might be a slight exaggeration, but you get my point).

 However, this is a pretty easy way to gather information for the next step, which is….

-10) Getting the best rate will involve negotiation, there’s no way around it
+10) Getting the best rate will involve negotiation

 Do you know what the most effective way to get the best rate on a doctor mortgage loan is?

-Before you start shopping around, you should pull your report from the big three reporting agencies: Equifax, Experian, and Transunion.
-The easiest, most cost effective way (it’s free) is to head over to Annual Credit Report.
-They will pull all three for you at the same time.
-The Federal Government authorizes this service.
-It’s safe, but watch out for ads that might confuse you into signing up for something you don’t need.
-Also, don’t worry: pulling your own credit will never hurt your score.
+Before you start shopping, you should pull your report from the big three credit score reporting agencies: Equifax, Experian, and Transunion.
+The easiest, most cost-effective way (it’s free) is to head over to Annual Credit Report.
+Don’t worry: pulling your own credit will never hurt your score.

-You should do what you can (look for mistakes, etc.) and get your credit in order before applying for a doctor loan.
-For some of you (everyone makes mistakes), fixing your credit in a short period isn’t possible.
-As long as you’re over 520—the absolute lowest score you can have and still qualify for a mortgage—you’re in business.
-Remember, the better your score, the better your rates and the more money you’ll save.
+You should look for mistakes and get your credit in order before applying for a doctor loan.
+As long as you’re over 520—the lowest score you can have and still qualify for a mortgage—you’re in business.

-If your score is less than 700, my honest advice is to wait, repair your credit and save for a down payment.
-Physician mortgage programs typically require a credit score of at least 700 – 720 to qualify.
+If your score is less than 700, my advice is to wait, repair your credit and save for a down payment.
+Physician loans and doctor mortgage programs typically require a credit score of at least 700 – 720 to qualify.

 Next, you can—and should—negotiate everything on your physician loan: rates, fees & closing costs.
 At this point, you should have your three estimates.
 Call the lenders and let them know you’re shopping the loan to 3 different banks and are looking for the best deal.
-Be upfront, and let them know this mortgage is imperative to you and that you’re looking for the best deal possible.
+Be upfront, and let them know you’re looking for the best deal possible.
 Don’t shy away from this part.
 It may seem awkward, but as long as you’re doing it respectfully, you have every right in the world to negotiate for yourself and your family.

-In some cases, you may find that some lenders are off-put by your straightforwardness.
+In some cases, you may find that some lenders who offer physician loans are off-put by your straightforwardness.
 This lender isn’t for you.

-There are also many extremely busy lending officers working for banks who already have the best rates on physician loans in the market.
-The don’t need to lower their rates, or negotiate much because the rate is already low.
+There are also many busy lending officers working for banks who already have the best rates on physician loans.
+The don’t need to lower their rates or negotiate much because the rate is already low.
 These MLOs (mortgage lending officers) will be less attentive and less patient with negotiations.

 It’s unfortunate, but sometimes this happens due to the large amount of inquiries they get.
 It’s up to you to decide if you are willing to play ball or not.
 Feel out the landscape and make the best decision you can.